“For breath is life, and if you breathe well you will live long on earth.” ~Sanskrit proverb

 4 Deep Breathing Techniques

 Beyond the practice of simple deep breathing, the ancient yogis described different types of rhythmic deep breathing techniques that can have differing effects on the mind and body.
-In fact, many studies document the beneficial effects of yogic breathing in treating depression, anxiety, PTSD (posttraumatic stress disorder), COPD (chronic destructive pulmonary disease), and asthma.
+In fact, many studies document the beneficial effects of yogic breathing in treating depression, anxiety, PTSD (posttraumatic stress disorder), COPD (chronic obstructive pulmonary disease), and asthma.
 (3,4,5) There are also theories that support the notion that by slowing down and controlling the breath, we can improve our longevity.(3)

 The basis for all deep breathing practices originates in the science of yoga, specifically the branch of yoga known as pranayama.
 The word pranayama is derived from two Sanskrit words: prana (life force) and yama (control).
 By controlling the breath, you can influence every aspect of your life.
 You can train yourself to breathe in a way that has a positive influence on your health.